dmlc/dgl/examples/pytorch/transformer/README.md

 # Transformer in DGL
-In this example we implement the [Transformer](https://arxiv.org/pdf/1706.03762.pdf) and [Universal Transformer](https://arxiv.org/abs/1807.03819) with ACT in DGL.
+In this example we implement the [Transformer](https://arxiv.org/pdf/1706.03762.pdf) with ACT in DGL.

-The folder contains training module and inferencing module (beam decoder) for Transformer and training module for Universal Transformer
+The folder contains training module and inferencing module (beam decoder) for Transformer.

 ## Dependencies